 THE TOPPER: A fiberbed is filled with polyester fiber or down alternative puffball.
 Despite its name, a fiberbed is not an actual bed or mattress, but rather a mattress topper or thick mattress pad.

 The ratings show how fiberbeds / down alternative toppers compare to the average topper.
 For ratings on individual models, see the following section.

 |Price||A-||Prices range from $35-$125.
 On average, owners pay about $55.|

 |Value||B+||High owner satisfaction combined with a relatively low price results in most owners giving high marks for value.|

-|Durability / longevity||c||They have similar longevity/durability as other toppers.
-They will tend to compress over time with regular use, losing some comfort.|
+|Durability / longevity||D+||Fiberbeds will compress / flatten with use, losing some comfort.|

-|Supportive||c-||Their potential to improve mattress support is below that of memory foam and latex.|
+|Supportive||c-||Their ability to improve mattress support is below that of memory foam and latex.|

 |Motion isolation||d||Unlike memory foam and latex toppers, fiberbeds do not reduce your motion from reaching and disturbing your partner.|

 |No lumpiness / clumping||c-||Lumpiness and clumping of the inner contents – often due to machine washing – is a significant owner complaint.|